 Do not send a private Piazza message for something of interest of the class.
 If you need a clarification, someone else might be asking the same question.
 First check to see if someone else already asked on Piazza.
 Then post it as a public question, so everyone can see our response.
 If we don’t think your post is appropriate for the whole class, we can make it private before we respond.
 However, if you send us a private post, we will not make it public (we might respond to you and ask that you make the post public, which will add a delay).

 Do not use Canvas direct messages to communicate with the course staff.
 Prefer Piazza, or even email.
 Things in Canvas direct messages often get missed.

-Do not reply to Canvas announcements or anything else in Canvas.
+Do not reply to Canvas announcements or anything else in Canvas, other than Group discussions.

 Online discussion can be challenging.
 Because you don't get the real-time feedback from others, you may say something inappropriate, mean, hurtful, aggressive, or offensive without realizing it - or only realizing it too late (after the posting has circulated and damage is done).
 On the receiving side, because we miss the non-verbal cues, it is easy to misinterpret a message in a negative way.
 And when we try to resolve bad occurrences, delays in dialog can allow negative feelings to grow before they can be diffused.

 Because it is new, the "rules" for acceptable conduct online (both in terms of being sufficiently civil in discussion and being proper academic conduct) is not well formed.
 Use good judgment.
 If there is something questionable, feel free to ask.

 In the past, we have found that students in online discussions for this class have been respectful and professional.
 But I think this takes conscious effort from everyone.